How to care for a money plant – an expert guide to keep this prosperous plant happy

 "Put potting mix into the pot until the root ball is covered well with around 2,5 centimetres of soil.
 Finally, fill in any remaining holes around the plant.
 Finish by watering the tree until the water drains from the bottom of the pot," continues.

-You will only need to repot your money plant around every two years but just make sure to keep checking on its root growth, if they're growing out of the pot then it may be time for a repotting.
+You will only need to repot your money plant around every two years, but just make sure to keep checking on its root growth.
+If they're growing out of the pot, then it may be time for a repotting.

 Now you've mastered how to look after your money plant why not start collecting the best fragrant plants to make your home smell good?
 There are so many species that can rid your house of unwanted smells, there are even certain species of plants that can make your kitchen smell good.

 Emily joined woman&home as a staff writer after finishing her MA in Magazine Journalism from City University in 2023.
-After writing various health and news content, she now specialises in lifestyle and home writing where she covers all things cleaning, interiors and homeowning.
+After writing various health and news content, she now specialises in lifestyle, covering unique cleaning hacks, gardening how-tos, and everything to help your houseplants thrive.